-If you dance contra or blues you can probably skip the rest of my profile and just go to a nearby dance to encounter me (or better yet, let me know which dance you're going to).
-For those of you who don't dance or who have extra time, I'll try to make this entertaining.
+If you dance blues or fusion you can probably skip the rest of my profile and just go to a nearby dance to encounter me.
+For those of you who don't dance or who have extra time, I'll try to make this interesting.

 In other news: